KDE/krita/3rdparty/README.md

     cmake --build . --config RelWithDebInfo --target ext_png2ico cmake --build . --config RelWithDebInfo --target ext_pthreads

+On all operation systems, if you have decided to build Qt using the ext_qt project:

+    cmake --build . --config RelWithDebInfo --target ext_qt

 On all operating systems:

     cmake --build . --config RelWithDebInfo --target ext_boost